-My work draws on my life experiences, from growing up in a small industrial village in Italy, spending most of my time in my mother’s upholsery workshop surrounded by materials which now are components of my work.
+My work draws on my life experiences, from growing up in a small industrial village in Italy, spending most of my time in my mother’s upholstery workshop surrounded by materials which now are components of my work.

-I channeled these experiences in a four years degree in Fine Art and later with a second degree in literature which contributed to create a solid background in history, visual art, literature, history of art.
+I channelled these experiences in a four years degree in Fine Art and later with a second degree in literature which contributed to create a solid background in history, visual art, literature, history of art.

 Felt, wool and stitches and later intricate lines of drawings are the foundations of my practice.

 The themes of my work focus on loss, memory, silence, bodily image and identity…

 My practice often knots together the elements of a conversation which is meaningful in its ability to shape the different parts of a project through repetitive and relentless actions (drawing, knitting, sewing).

 Having spent a few years in psychotherapy verbalising anxiety, trauma, self-harming and emotions through a language which is unfamiliar (I’m originally from Italy), I am also bringing some therapy issues into my art practice – loss, settling in a new country, rejection of my native cultural identity – in an attempt to slowly rebuilt/recreate what it’s been carefully deconstructed during the sessions.